Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas: Acknowledgments

 BL was supported in part by National Natural Science Foundation of China (51202480).
 MR was supported in part by the Zuckerman STEM Leadership Program.
+Part of this work was completed while third named author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Harmonic Analysis and Convexity program; this residency was supported by the National Science Foundation under Grant DMS-1929284.
 CT was supported by the DFG priority program SPP 2265 \textit{Random Geometric Systems}.

+We would like to thank the referee for valuable comments that helped to improve the quality of the article.